-Do you have a table on a Tableau dashboard that you need to automatically resize dependent on the number of rows in the table?
+Do you have a table on a Tableau dashboard that you need to automatically resize dependent on the number of rows within the table?
 Maybe applying a filter leaves a lot of white space under the table?
 Perhaps you’re using a parameter allowing the user to dynamically choose the dimension to slice their data.

 The good news is using containers can solve this problem.
 Using a Tableau container can make the space for your table collapse, eliminating the white space.